-Group Homes for Teens in Nevada
+Group Homes for Teens from Nevada

 WinGate Wilderness Therapy is a premier therapy program for teens from Nevada; who are in need of recovery, addiction treatment, and behavior therapy.
 Our treatment philosophy is based on empowering troubled adolescents to learn how to make their choices and then to understand these choices have natural positive and negative consequences.
 When teens are allowed to make decisions, their self-esteem soars.
 Though WinGate is not a Group Home, we provide superior treatment in an outdoor setting for teenagers all over the country.